rafecolton/bash-starter-kit/README.md

 ## Usage

-To use this repo, copy all of these files into your `$HOME` directory.
+To use this repo, copy all of these files (except for this README.md) into your `$HOME` directory.

 **IMPORTANT:** Before copying anything, be sure to check if any of these files already exist, especially `.bashrc` and `.bash_profile`.
 If so,